 “I just started at Fordham.”

 “Oh my god.”
-She directed me to a small office and sat behind the desk.
+She directed me to a small office.

 “I sold it to them as a Catholic school.
-I didn’t tell them I intended to look you up.”
+I didn’t tell them I planned to look you up.”

 “That was probably wise.
 Why did you?
 Look me up?”